jtmuller5/AI-Twitter-History/README.md

 <br/>
 <br/>

-I've also included templates a few of the templates so you can tell people they don't know ChatGPT too!
+I've also included templates so you can tell people they don't know ChatGPT too!

 ________